craftwar/obs-studio/craftwar.obs_updater/ReadMe.txt

 "update and run OBS.cmd"
-	to update and start OBS (use this to start obs, it detects INTEL/AMD CPU automatically and downloads CPU specific version) "get obs-text.cmd"
+	to update and start OBS (use this to start obs, it detects INTEL/AMD CPU automatically and downloads CPU specific version) "update and run OBS-BLEND.cmd"
+	to update and start OBS (for old computer, include most OBS plugins ex: obs-browser) "get obs-text.cmd"
 	download obs-text.dll only (put updater in OBS root directory) "get obs-text -CPU.cmd"